-We were coached by a tennis champ called Bruce who inspired us to give our all.
+We were coached by a bespectacled tennis champ called Bruce who inspired us to give our all.
+His sidekick Ben backed him up and supported us – a kind soul was Ben Marais.
 We beat all-comers and moved on to play against bigger teams.
-We drew one game against Bethlehem Voortrekker (our “winning” De Wet Ras drop kick sailing high directly above the right upright, so the ref did not award it).
-We beat them in a re-match.
+We drew one game against Bethlehem Voortrekker 0-0, our ‘winning’ De Wet Ras drop kick sailing high directly above the right upright, so the ref did not award it.
+We beat them 8-3 in a re-match.

 At the end of the season we were unbeaten and happy.

 But then we read in the newspaper, the Engelse koerant, The Friend of Bloemfontein: